jarradwild/shopaholic/readme.md

 A basic web application using VueJS & Lumen with JWT authentication.

 ## Get started
-Pull down the respository / download zip and extra it to your local computer
+Pull down the respository / download zip and extract it to your local computer

 #### Set Up
 * cd shopaholic